ecamp/ecamp-site/src/data/posts/2023-04-release.en.md

 In terms of development, the following features and bug fixes are now available on eCamp v3 in time for the Pentecost camps:

-- It is now possible to print all the required information for camps and courses, as required by J+S and BSV, on the rough program.
+- It is now possible to print all the required information for camps and courses, as required by J+S and BSV, on the program overview (the calendar-like view).
 New fields have been added to the camp settings.
 - The three-column program, the centerpiece of each activity, has been redesigned for mobile.
 - A notice has been added that the terms of use also apply when logging in via an external provider.
 - Machine translations have been created in French and Italian as a starting point.